Skip to main content

 2. Separate Keys for Different Environments

-• Create separate keys for development, staging, and production
+• Create separate Project API Keys for development, staging, and production

 • This allows you to rotate keys without affecting other environments